openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 Each **prompt**, or question, that you want your learners to answer, appears near the top of the page, followed by a field where the learner enters a response.
-You can require your learners to enter text as a response, or you can allow your learners to both enter text and upload an image.
+You can require your learners to enter text as a response, or you can allow your learners to both enter text and upload another file, such as an image or document.

-.. note:: If learners upload an image, the image file must be a .jpg or .png file, and it must be smaller than 5 MB in size.
+.. note:: Uploaded files must be smaller than 5 MB in size.
+If learners upload an image, the file must be in .jpg, .gif, or .png format.

 .. image:: ../../../../shared/images/PA_QandRField.png
    :width: 500
-   :alt: Single ORA question and its corresponding blank response field
+   :alt: Single ORA question and its corresponding blank response field.

 When you write each question, you can include helpful information for your learners, such as what they can expect after they submit responses, or the